TTecLinc/peilinyang/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Hello!"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hello!
 ------

-​	Welcome to my homepage!
+​	My name is Peilin Yang.
+Welcome to my homepage!
 I am an economics researcher.